 Huaraz, Peru is the hiking and trekking capital of Peru, sitting at 10,500 feet above sea level.
-Backpackers from all over come to Huaraz for extreme hiking in Peru.
+Backpackers from all over come to Huaraz for extreme trekking and hiking in Peru.
 We traveled to Huaraz directly after a week on the beach.
 And despite guzzling altitude sickness pills, my poor wife was hit with a nasty case of altitude sickness.
 (Thanks a lot, modern medicine.)
 As she lay miserably in bed, a mug of coca leaf tea grasped between her weak hands, she whispered her last, dying wishes: to go on without her.
 Hiking, that is – the whole reason we came to Huaraz!
-We had yet to do any hiking in Peru and were eager to add hiking in a brand new country to our list of
+We had yet to do any trekking in Peru and were eager to add hiking in a brand new country to our list of

 failures achievements (like our disasters hikes in Colombia and Ecuador).
 So, after couple of days of acclimatizing, I decided to do a day hike to one of the Peru’s most beautiful lakes, Laguna 69 (I know, the name makes me giggle too).

-The lake sits at the base of a giant glacier in the Cordillera Blancas.
-Its elevation is at approximately 15,000 feet, which beats anywhere in the continental United States by a good 500 feet.
-Somehow, no one in Huaraz seemed to be impressed by this.
-I guess travelers from other countries are used to insane elevations.
-To give you an idea of how incredibly high Laguna 69 is, once Lia and I jumped out of a plane to skydive from the highest altitude they were legally able to fly us, and it was STILL lower than Laguna 69.
+Laguna 69 sits at the base of a giant glacier in the Cordillera Blancas.
+Its elevation is at approximately 15,000 feet, which is insane.
+That means that Laguna 69 sits higher than everywhere in the continental United States, and is a mere 2,000 feet below Base Camp on Everest.
+Once, Lia and I jumped out of a plane to skydive from the highest altitude they were legally able to fly us, and we were STILL lower than Laguna 69.

-Booking the Laguna 69 Trek
+Booking the Laguna 69 Trek in Huaraz, Peru

-The minute I finished booking the tour, my nerves kicked in.
-In the states, there are only a few mountains over 14,000 feet, and it’s a big deal to hike them.
+The minute I finished booking the Laguna 69 trek, my nerves kicked in.
+In the states, there are only a few mountains over 14,000 feet, and it’s a huge deal to hike them.
 Those hikes are called “fourteeners,” and I was about to do my first one, only it wasn’t in the US.

-Departure from Huaraz to Laguna 69
+Departure from Huaraz, Peru to Laguna 69

 I was surprised by the bus situation.
-It was a coach bus, similar to ones we’ve taken in Ecuador.
+It was a large coach bus, similar to ones we’ve taken in Ecuador.
 I had been picturing a collectivo van.
 We drove around Huaraz picking more and more people up and eventually I was squished in my seat with my backpack, because the overhead bin was too full.
 With the bus filled up, we headed north, deeper into the Callejon de Huaylas valley.

 Our guide, Edward, told us all about the landscape surrounding Laguna 69 and gave us a rundown of what to expect from the hike.
 He said the hike has three parts, each with increasing difficulty.
-Then he said most people take about 3 to 3.5 hours to hike out, and 2 hours to return.
+Most people take about 3 to 3.5 hours to hike out, and 2 hours to return.
 He stressed how important the timing was, because he wasn’t putting up with having to wait.
-Good thing Lia wasn’t with me – she would have hated that.
-Honestly, I felt a bit nervous about it too: I may be faster than Lia, but so is 99% of the population with working legs, so that isn’t saying much about my abilities.
+Good thing Lia wasn’t with me – she would have hated that (I love my wife, but she hikes at a snail’s pace… and she hates to be rushed, whether by me, a guide, or impending sunset/doom).
+Honestly, I felt a bit nervous about pacing too: I may be faster than Lia, but so is 99% of the population with working legs, so that isn’t saying much about my abilities.

 I kept telling myself that my anxiety was unnecessary.
 I couldn’t feel the altitude at breakfast, so how bad could it be?

-Section 1: The Valley
+Laguna 69 Hike, Section 1: The Valley

-The Laguna 69 hike started like most hikes that are going to kick your ass: a gentle stroll.
+The Laguna 69 hike started the way most hikes that are going to kick your ass begin: a gentle stroll.
 It was actually quite pretty.
 We were all hiking alongside a river between two giant, snow-covered glaciers looming in the distance.
 The valley was very grassy and was filled with these unique, fascinating looking Queñua trees.
 These hardy trees are the only ones that can grow above 5000 meters.
 They look like big manzanita trees and their bark is made up of paper thin pieces.